 Things to consider when working with an agency are numerous.
 Things they take off your plate and raise your business game with options and delivery also offer many times the gain.

 Online projects of anything over a day or two have a lot of Research and Development in.
-They are not working from a kit of prefabricated parts, they are carving channels out of blocks of code to interpret wants and targets to processes.
+The team is not working from a kit of prefabricated parts, they are carving channels out of blocks of code to interpret wants and targets to processes.
 To find the channels of dialogue between client and business discovery and investigation needs to be done with the stakeholders.

-The discovery phase for taking over a code base maybe a day or two reviewing the code and talking to its users.
+The discovery phase for taking over a code base may take a day or two reviewing the code and talking to its users.
 For business goals, having a roundtable discussion and drawing out the process works better.

 Discovery though is important as aims to put, your business, the agency and the customer all on the same page.
 This is a task that experience of your agency helps a great deal.

 Working with an agency that has worked with your market and types of goals before can help.
 They will know more of your industry terms and ways.
 If involved in marketing they will have a better idea of contacts and audiences to target.